DeepVisionforAurora/AuroSS/README.md

 ## How To Use

-Download the above code and packages and install the required toolbox and dependencies (detailed in Readme in each package).
+Download the above code and packages and install the required toolbox and dependencies (detailed in Readme in each package).<br>
 A demo to generate skeleton pseudo-labels is provided.
 Two optional maximum energy based ridge extraction methods are provided.
-Manually selected better ones are used as pseudo-labels to train the ASMs.
+Manually selected better ones are used as pseudo-labels to train the ASMs.<br>

-For training U-net, the training data is organized as:
+For training U-net, the training data is organized as:<br>
-ASI image dataset
+ASI image dataset<br>
-│
+│<br>
-└───test
+└───test<br>
-|    ├───Annotation
+|    ├───Annotation<br>
-|    └───images
+|    └───images<br>
-│
+│<br>
-└───training
+└───training<br>
-     ├───Annotation
+     ├───Annotation<br>
-     └───images
+     └───images<br>
 To train the AAM, the "Annotation" folder is a manually labeled image of the auroral area; to train ASM, the "Annotation" folder is the generated AuroSS pseudo-labels.
 Then run: python prepare_datasets.py
 Specify the parameters in configuration.txt.
 Training and inference run by: